csci344/spring2025/pages/_assignments/tutorial08.md

 1. Download and unzip the starter code:

     <a href="/spring2025/course-files/tutorials/tutorial08.zip" class="nu-button"><i class="fas fa-download"></i> Tutorial 8 Starter Code </a>
-1. Save the `design-systems` folder inside of `csci344/lectures.
+1. Save the `tutorial08` folder inside of `csci344/lectures.
-1. From the command line, navigate into your`design-systems` folder.
+1. From the command line, navigate into your`tutorial08` folder.
 You can also open the VS Code Integrated terminal.
 1. Verify that you’re in the correct folder by typing **pwd**
 1. Issue the following commands